 Regardless of your situation, a good defense is essential to help minimize or avoid the maximum penalties.
-At Rogosheske, Rogosheske & Atkins, PLLC, our team will thoroughly investigate your circumstances and ensure all the details of the case are considered in court.
+At Rogosheske, Rogosheske & Atkins, PLLC, our team of St. Paul domestic assault attorneys will thoroughly investigate your circumstances and ensure all the details of the case are considered in court.

 The punishments imposed in a domestic violence case depend on numerous factors.
 These include:

 - Whether a dangerous weapon was involved in the offense

 - Whether the alleged victim sustained bodily injury